zuozhenggh/learning-library/developer-library/mysql-nodejs/import/import.md

 ## **Step 6:** Upload a file and verify the data arrived

-Navigate back to the Object Store page in the Console and open the `import` Bucket.
+Navigate back to the Object Storage page in the Console and open the `import` Bucket.
 Click *Upload*.
 In the panel pick the `data1.json` file provided within the `node-mysql-hol-tf.zip` file and click *Upload* in the panel.
 Once the upload finishes you can close the panel and the view should update